HOA Election by Acclamation Timeline

 Set Meeting Date and Hire Inspector

-Five to six months before voting deadline, determine if the association held a regular balloted election for the board in the prior three years.
+Five to six months before the voting deadline, determine if the association held a regular balloted election for the board in the prior three years.
 (Civ.
-Code § 5100(a).)
-Select a date for the annual meeting and hire an inspector of elections.
+Code § 5100(a)) Select a date for the annual meeting and hire an inspector of elections.
 Locking in an inspector early ensures they will be available to oversee your election.

 Six to seven months before the voting deadline, determine if the association held a regular balloted election for the board in the prior three years.
 (Civ.
-Code § 5100(a).)
-Select a date for the annual meeting and hire an inspector of elections.
+Code § 5100(a)) Select a date for the annual meeting and hire an inspector of elections.
 Locking in an inspector early ensures they will be available to oversee your election.

 Notice of Nomination Procedure Notice of Nomination Procedure & Electronic Voting